oroinc/documentation/book/customization.rst

 Customizing the Database Schema
 -------------------------------

-The Oro Platform supports two types of entities: regular entities that are mapped via Doctrine metadata and Oro Platform specific entities that exist in the database and which are then generated into the application's cache directory.
+OroPlatform supports two types of entities: regular entities that are mapped via Doctrine metadata and OroPlatform specific entities that exist in the database and which are then generated into the application's cache directory.

-Oro Platform Entities
+OroPlatform Entities
 ~~~~~~~~~~~~~~~~~~~~~

-The Oro Platform Application ships with a set of predefined entities.
+The OroPlatform Application ships with a set of predefined entities.
 Their
 basic configuration is stored in the ``oro_entity_config`` table.
 Its structure
 looks essentially like this: